cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/cloudflare-challenges.md

 If a visitor encounters a challenge, Cloudflare employees cannot remove that challenge.
 Only the website owner can configure their Cloudflare settings to stop the challenge being presented.

-When observing a Cloudflare Challenge page page, a visitor could:
+When observing a Cloudflare Challenge page, a visitor could:

 - Successfully pass the challenge to visit the website.
 Cookies and JavaScript support are required in browser settings to pass the challenge.
 - Request the website owner to allow their IP address.